-Dog lovers enjoy watching their canine companions romp and play outdoors, and dog parks are the ideal place to let pups socialize in a safe environment.
-Yet, these parks can vary significantly in their levels of safety and the amenities that are offered to the visitors.
-As you plan your community project, keep these qualities of a great dog park in mind so that you can create one that appeals to dogs of all breeds and sizes, as well as to their human owners.
+Dog lovers enjoy watching their four legged furry friends run and play outdoors, and dog parks are the ideal place to let them socialize in a safe environment.
+These parks can vary significantly in their levels of challenge and amenities much like playgrounds.
+When planning your community's local dog park, keep these things in mind so you can appeal to all dog breeds and sizes, and their owners.

 Always Include Safe Enclosures

-One of the biggest benefits of a dog park is knowing that your pet can run around with no leash and in a safe space.
-Begin your planning by making sure to choose appropriate fencing materials that are tall enough so dogs can’t jump over it and that don’t contain large gaps that smaller dogs could squeeze through.
-Then, explore how custom entrance gates can turn this safety feature into an impressive welcome that everyone loves walking through when they visit the park.
+One of the biggest benefits of a dog park is knowing that your pet can run around in a safe place without a leash.
+Begin your planning by making sure to choose appropriate fencing materials that are tall enough so dogs can’t jump over, or contain large gaps that smaller dogs could squeeze through.
+Then, explore how custom entrance gates can be a safety feature as well as an impressive welcome that everyone loves walking through when they visit the park.

 Create Separate Play Areas